darul75/personal-blog/posts/2015/2015-06-30_nodejs-require-module.md

 - node modules handle their dependencies themselves
 - node modules structure in like a composite pattern, parent, children...
-- a loading processus looks for you code into file
+- a loading processus looks into your code into file
 - a require call checks first in cache, otherwise load into cache.
 - a compilation phase involved an anonymous function that wraps your module code with 3 main params (exports,require,module).
 By executing this function, `exports` Module object attribute is fill.
 - at the end of loading process it returns your module `exports` attribute.